MattJeanes/Sonic-Screwdriver/README.md

 Sonic-Screwdriver
 ===============
 A working SWEP version of the Sonic Screwdriver for Garry's Mod.
-It works with most Prop Protection addons if they are installed.

 Usage
 ===============